nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 Pre-trained models, scores, training recipes are all available.

 To use this project, please do:
 1. Follow **4.
-Usage** and setup the Pytorch environment
+Usage** below and setup the Pytorch environment
 2. Download [ASVspoof 2019 LA](https://doi.org/10.7488/ds/2555) and convert FLAC to WAV;
 3. Put evaluation set waveforms to [./project/03-asvspoof-mega/DATA/asvspoof2019_LA/eval](./project/03-asvspoof-mega/DATA/asvspoof2019_LA/eval) and others to [DATA/asvspoof2019_LA/train_dev](./project/03-asvspoof-mega/DATA/asvspoof2019_LA/train_dev)
 4. Go to [./project/03-asvspoof-mega](./project/03-asvspoof-mega), run this script [./project/03-asvspoof-mega/00_demo.sh](./project/03-asvspoof-mega/00_demo.sh).
 It will run pre-trained models, compute EERs, and train a new model.

-For more details, please check [./project/03-asvspoof-mega/README](./project/03-asvspoof-mega/READNE).
+Now the script also accepts FLAC as input.
+Please check [./project/03-asvspoof-mega/README](./project/03-asvspoof-mega/READNE).

 <br />